PotatoMaaan/rrd/README.md

   -q, --quiet            Don't print individual files being decrypted
       --key              Print the key (if present) and exit -f, --flatten-paths    Flatten directory structure of the output into a single directory containg all the files (only effective when --output is specified)
-  -h, --help             Print help
+      --force            Continue even if the output directory already exists -h, --help             Print help
   -V, --version          Print version
 ```

 ### Note

 This is only intended for local modding etc. Don't steal assets!